CRYPTOInsured-Foundation/starknet-indemnify-web/README.md

 - https://github.com/CRYPTOInsured-Foundation/starknet-indemnify-risk-analytics.git
 - https://github.com/CRYPTOInsured-Foundation/starknet-indemnify-policy-service.git
 - https://github.com/CRYPTOInsured-Foundation/starknet-indemnify-payment-service.git
-You can visit these repos to pick issues you can implement feature on.
+- -You can visit these repos to pick issues you can implement feature on.
 ---

 ## 🛠️ Tech Stack